Back to Blog

 cald

-In summary, the Cultural Diversity Index provides a normalised metric for measuring cultural diversity within organisations of any size and structure across a wide range of attributes in combination or in isolation.
+In summary, the Cultural Diversity Index provides a normalised metric for indexing diversity within organisations of any size and structure across a wide range of attributes in combination or in isolation.
 Of course it does make sense to compare organisations of similar size where possible but perhaps of most value are comparisons within an organisation or cohort over time.
 The best way to discover if you have achieved something is to measure it before you take an action and then again afterwards, and as we said at the outset, it is important to remain ever mindful of the dynamic nature of diversity.

 I would like to acknowledge my colleagues who provided insight and expertise that greatly assisted the research; Duncan Foster, Peter Mousaferiadis and Michael Walmsley.